 Engaged employees are more likely to be proud and zealous in upholding company values to which they are aligned.
 In short, a positive approach brings better results than using fear.

 Executed properly, a compliance and ethics program turns employees into stakeholders.
 This values-based culture of shared ownership can transform an organisation.

 And it’s not just about sharing positive vibes.
 Compliance and ethics are an opportunity to provide clear expectations, making it easier for employees to understand how success is measured.
 Empowering decision-makers to have honest, non-confrontational feedback intended to help employees grow.

-The power of clear expectations channelled toward positive growth makes feedback something to longed for rather than feared.
+The power of clear expectations channelled toward positive growth makes feedback something to be longed for rather than fear.
 This book lays the foundation for this approach.

-Rules can help shape expectations, but it’s organisational culture that brings effectiveness.
-“The Business Guide to Effective Compliance and Ethics” understands the delicate balance that must be struck here and provides a clear path to help achieved it.
+Rules can help shape expectations, but it’s the organisational culture that brings effectiveness.
+“The Business Guide to Effective Compliance and Ethics” understands the delicate balance that must be struck here and provides a clear path to help achieve it.